astro-transients/tilepy/README.md

 - relics: Old scripts that may be useful in the future

-- examples: Example on how to use tilepy:
+- examples: Examples on how to use tilepy, see dedicated <a href="examples/README.md">README</a>
-    - obsCases: plots and scripts used to produced the results presented in an incoming paper.
-It contains a variety of astrophysical cases and observatory configurations.
-    - obsLauncher: Jupyter notebooks and .py to run observation schedules for 1 telescope and N telescopes.
+    - launcher: Jupyter notebooks and .py scripts to run observation schedules for various use-cases.
 We recommend to use the Jupyter notebooks as these are more comprehensive, specially with the inputs given.
-    - obsConfig: three examples of configuration files, used in the notebooks to run the scripts.
+    - config: three examples of configuration files, used in the notebooks to run the scripts.
 The format is the following:
        - [observatory]
           - name: name of the observatory (it is not critical, you can use any name)
           - lat: lat coordinates of the observatory